 In conclusion, concerning the Stokes problem, i.e., neglecting the term $(\textbf{u}\cdot\nabla)\textbf{u}$, we can obtain a conditional uniqueness result for the weak solutions according to Definition \ref{weaksol}. \begin{thm} Let assumptions (H1)-(H7) hold.
 For $d=2,3$, if we consider $\tau$ as in \eqref{Carreau2}, assuming that, for $d=2$, $\textbf{u}\in \textbf{W}^{1,q}(\Omega)$, with $q>p$ and $p\in(1,2)$, whereas, for $d=3$, $\textbf{u}\in \textbf{W}^{1,\frac{6p(p-1)}{5p-6}}(\Omega)$ and $p\in[3/2,2)$, if

-with $\alpha=\frac{q}{p-1}$ for $d=2$, and $\alpha=\frac{6p}{5p-6}$ for $d=3$, then the weak solution to the Stokes problem according to Definition \ref{weaksol} is unique. $M_3$ and $M_4$ are positive constants, depending on $\Omega$, $\tau_1$, $\tau_2$, and $\Vert\mathbf{f}\Vert_{\textbf{W}^{-1,p^\prime}(\Omega)}$. \end{thm} In Sections \ref{pp1}-\ref{pp2} we give the proofs of the above results.
-In particular, Theorem \ref{exist} is proven through an approximating problem which is analyzed in next section.
+with $\alpha=\frac{q}{p-1}$ for $d=2$, and $\alpha=\frac{6p}{5p-6}$ for $d=3$, then the weak solution to the Stokes problem according to Definition \ref{weaksol} is unique.
+Here $M_3$ and $M_4$ are positive constants, depending on $\Omega$, $\tau_1$, $\tau_2$, $\nu_1$ and $\Vert\mathbf{f}\Vert_{\textbf{W}^{-1,p^\prime}(\Omega)}$. \end{thm} \begin{oss} {Compared with the result of Ref. \refcite{uniq}, Corollary 2.2, here we need more a priori regularity for $\mathbf{u}$.
+As it will be clear in the proof, this is due to the dependence of the viscosity $\nu$ on $\vartheta$ (see \eqref{term1bis} below).} \end{oss} In Sections \ref{pp1}-\ref{pp2} we give the proofs of the above results.
+In particular, Theorem \ref{exist} is proven through an approximating problem which is analyzed in the next section.
 This problem will be useful in Section \ref{numerical} as well.
 Then, the proof of Theorem \ref{uniquebis} will be given in Section \ref{uniqueness}, together with the proof of some conditional uniqueness results concerning the approximating problem.